spacetelescope/crds/documentation/rtd/source/environment.rst

     1. CRDS_READONLY_CACHE must be undefined or 0
     2. The CRDS cache must be writable as determined by file system permissions
     3. The CRDS_LOCK_PATH directory (nominally /tmp) should already exist
-    4. For file based locking,  a lock must be successully created
+    4. For file based locking,  a lock must be successfully created
     5. CRDS_USE_LOCKING must be undefined or 1
     6. For file based locking,  the lockfile or filelock Python package must be installed